rogino/COSCNotes/COSC362/Exam Notes.md

   - $b = b^2 \bmod n$
 - Return composite

-Returns *probable prime* for composite numbers with a maximum probablility of 25%.
+Returns *probable prime* for composite numbers with a maximum probability of 25%.

 Discrete logarithm problem: